 The quality of the comments we get here at AAC never ceases to amaze me.
 And, perhaps even more importantly, I’m constantly learning from, and being inspired by, the dialogue.
 A couple of weeks ago I was chatting with my son-in-law Ryan about this and he pointed out that we needed to do more to [...]

-It's been a while since we did a this and that post, so here goes.
-The photo above is the shop window at Arthur Beale, a chandlery (yacht shop) in London.
-Earlier this year our friend Alasdair Flint, who we originally met on a dark and foggy night when we talked him into a tight anchorage (using [...]
+It’s been a while since we did a this and that post, so here goes.
+An Accidental Purchase The photo above is the shop window at Arthur Beale, a chandlery (yacht shop) in London.
+Earlier this year our friend Alasdair Flint, who we originally met on a dark and foggy night when we talked him into a [...]

 This post is going to get me in all kinds of hot water, but I just can’t stand it any more.
 I tried to ignore it, I really did, but it’s no good, I have to say something.
 What’s making me crazy is the current fashion for recreational mariners, particularly on VHF radio, to call each other [...]